peterbourgon/peter-bourgon-org/src/ok-log/index.md

 This provided a good speedup, up to 50% faster in some cases.

 Then we gathered some profiling data, which revealed CPU burn in syscalls, the record filtering pipeline, and regexp matching.
-We thought explicit mmapping files might provide a big boost to read performance, so we prototyped an mmapping filesystem abstraction.
+We thought explicit mmapping of files might provide a big boost to read performance, so we prototyped an mmapping filesystem abstraction.
 But we didn't see significant gains.
 Compare the profiles of the direct filesystem to the mmapped filesystem.